brotkrueml/byt_coordconverter/README.md

     <cc:coordinateConverter latitude="49.487111" longitude="8.466278" cardinalPointsPosition="after" />

 Now you get the cardinal point after each coordinate: `49.48711° N, 8.46628° E`

+The parameter has no effect in output format "UTM notation".

 ### Errors